ubc-library-rc/Geospatial-Analysis-Visualization-with-Python/Content/Setup.md

 # Step 1) Start python

 ### UBC provides students with server space where you can run python using a [Jupyter Notebook](https://ubc.syzygy.ca/jupyter)
-* This is good for getting your bearings becasue everything is already set up.
+* This is good for getting your bearings because everything is already set up.
 You don't have to worry about installing anything on your own system.
  * Login with your CWL.
 You'll then be taken to a blank jupyter window!

 # Step 2) Download the workshop files

-## a) To do this, we open a comand terminal, and clone the github repository containing all the necisary files.
+## a) To do this, we open a command terminal, and clone the github repository containing all the necessary files.
 * This may sound intimidating/confusing.
 But don't worry, its easy.
-You don't need to know comand line to do this.
+You don't need to know command line to do this.

-## b) In they Jupyter window you just opened, click "New" in the top right and selecte "Terminal" from the dropdown menu
+## b) In they Jupyter window you just opened, click "New" in the top right and select "Terminal" from the dropdown menu

 ## c) In the new terminal window that opens, right click and paste the following command into the terminal window then hit enter: